msk2k01/Powershell-Tools/README.md

 # Script Descriptions

 ## amuseme
 This script picks a random video within a folder (including its subfolders) and opens it with VLC.
-I use this to pick random episodes from my large library of TV show DVD rips.

 ## icloudPhotoBackup
+**Note: This script is no longer being actively maintained or tested.**

 This script locates a downloaded archive of my iCloud Photos camera roll and extracts it into my folder structure for photo backups.
 It is designed to be very safe by performing a number of checks beforehand:

 1. Verifying the existence of both the expected source archive, and the intended extraction destination.